Looking for the best walks in Galloway Forest Park?

 Glentrool & Loch Trool, Galloway Forest Park

-Located in the heart of Galloway Forest Park, the remote and beautiful valley of Glentrool is a forested wilderness containing several excellent hiking trails.
+Located in the heart of Galloway Forest Park – the largest forest park in the UK – the remote and beautiful valley of Glentrool is a forested wilderness containing several excellent hiking trails.

 Climb The Merrick (One Of The Best Walks In Galloway Forest Park)

 If you’re looking for a more strenuous day hike, consider tackling the Merrick.